AguaClara/Textbook/Filtration/Filtration_Intro.rst

 Slow sand filtration ran into big trouble when they were installed in cities along the Ohio and Mississippi Rivers in the United States.
 The high sediment load carried by those rivers could not be removed using slow sand filters.
 The need to treat water with high sediment loads (high turbidities) led to the innovation of coupling flocculation, sedimentation, and a new kind of filter - rapid sand filters.
 The early emphasis on filtration as the primary process persisted and continues even today.
 For example, the surface water treatment plant that provides drinking water to the Cornell University campus is called Cornell Water Filtration Plant.

-The process that removes most of the particles in the Cornell Water Filtration Plant is the sedimentation tank with big assistance from the flocculators.
+The process that removes most of the particles in the Cornell Water Filtration Plant is the clarifier with big assistance from the flocculators.
 The rapid sand filters are a polishing step that removes approximately 1 NTU or about 1 mg/L of solids.
 This is not to diminish the importance of filtration.
 After all, this chapter is all about filtration.
 The goal is to put filtration in context and remind all of us that both slow and rapid sand filters are limited to polishing water that is already very clean.

 Slow Sand Filters
 -----------------